USFWS/check-survey-preservation/README.md

 ## Getting help

-Contact the [project maintainer](emailto:emma_schillerstrom@fws.gov) for help with this repository.
+Contact the project maintainer (emma_schillerstrom\@fws.gov) for help with this repository.

 ## Contribute

-Contact the [project maintainer](emailto:emma_schillerstrom@fws.gov) for information about contributing to this repository.
+Contact the project maintainer (emma_schillerstrom\@fws.gov) for information about contributing to this repository.
 Submit a [GitHub Issue](https://github.com/USFWS/r7-repo-template/issues) to report a bug or request a feature or enhancement.